FraLaz1971/pybeginner/README.txt

 you may read https://docs.python.org/3/library/idle.html for more info.
 ### Using a shell terminal
 You may use a shell terminal to run these examples.
 Since they are very basic console scripts this may be the quicker option.
+You need to open the terminal and staying with the prompt in the folder where the program to run is (or you should give a long directory path, that has different syntax among different operating systems).
 If you are using any Microsoft Windows version you may use the cmd terminal (also called command prompt) https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/